 Artificial Intelligence (AI)—Nothing Artificial About It

 In this example the Project Manager is the “someone” who needs to do something about it.
-The beauty of AI is it will support your recommended action significantly sooner.
-Therefore, providing much more time to take corrective action to assure the desired outcome is accomplished.
-I learned at General Electric in 1973 when I was introduced to the Earned Value Management System (EVMS).
+The beauty of AI is it will support your action significantly sooner.
+Therefore, providing much more time to take corrective action to assure the outcome is accomplished.
+I learned at General Electric in 1973 when I first met the Earned Value Management System (EVMS).

-I quickly figured out that if I analyzed the project status after 30 percent of the time or budget had been expended and projected that continued level of performance, I could create a snapshot of what the potential project status would be upon completion.
+I figured out that a certain situation: I analyzed the project status after 30 percent of the time or budget had been expended and projected that continued level of performance.
+And I could create a snapshot of what the potential project status would be upon completion.
 Unfortunately, in 1973 the calculations to create that snapshot were done by hand with a Texas Instrument calculator.
 What I found was, if my manual calculations were accurate, after 30% of time or budget had been expended and my projected answer was based on same level of performance continuing at the same pace (20% overrun) the final cost would be at least 20% over budget.
-Typically using all of the EVMS bells and whistles to determine and forecast status, would take hours of monotonous manual calculations.
+Typically using all of the EVMS bells and whistles to determine and forecast status.
+It would take hours of monotonous manual calculations.

 AI in Project Management

-Now, with AI these same calculations can be completed in seconds and avoid any errors that often come with manual calculations.
+Now, with AI these same calculations can be ready in seconds.
+And avoid any errors that often come with manual calculations.
 There are dozens of Portfolio Project Management (PPM) products to choose from in the marketplace.
 As it turns out, I was just ahead of my time.
-My career got a huge boost when I started telling senior level GE management what they could expect “at completion” if serious analysis and relevant corrective action wasn’t taken soon.
-One GE project (Clinch River Breeder Reactor) was estimated to save several $Million as a result of early recognition and corrective action.
+My career got a huge boost when I started telling senior level GE management what they could expect “at completion”.
+In case serious analysis and relevant corrective action is not in close future.
+One GE project (Clinch River Breeder Reactor) would save several $Million as a result of early recognition and corrective action.
 Now, with, AI any committed project manager can look like a genius by simply using AI project the truth in support of critical decision making.
-This project reporting process is no longer informed guesswork, it is real data, representing real status and a real prediction of the future.
+This project reporting process is no longer guesswork.
+Because it is real data, representing real status and a real prediction of the future.

 If you are counting on AI to do the job of a project manager, think again.
 AI is great for repetitive efforts that can be accomplished as a result of machine learning.
 Even in many cases training activity can be enhanced using AI.
 But, as you know, projects are unique undertakings which result in no new project being the same as the one that preceded it.
 However, the project manager that capitalizes on the power of AI to dramatically improve the information base for timely decision making will realize substantial benefits from artificial intelligence.